liuxy1103/EMADS/README.md

 python inference.py
 ```
 ## Examples
-We give a block data and a patch data and their corresponding segmentation result predicted by our trained model in Google Driver
+We provide the examples of our dataset and their corresponding segmentation result predicted by our trained model in Google Driver.